Coast Guard, DHS.

 The bridge owner, the Department of Conservation and Recreation (DCR), asked the Coast Guard to temporarily change the drawbridge operation regulations to allow the bridge to remain in the closed position from November 1, 2005 through April 30, 2006, to facilitate structural rehabilitation construction at the bridge.

-This temporary rule suspends the existing drawbridge operation regulations, listed at 33 CFR 117.618(b), and adds a new temporary paragraph (d) to allow the bridge to remain in the closed position from November 1, 2005 through April 30, 2006.
+This proposed change would suspend the existing drawbridge operation regulations, listed at 33 CFR § 117.618(b), and add a new temporary paragraph (d) to allow the bridge to remain in the closed position from November 1, 2005 through April 30, 2006.

-This rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3), of that Order.
+This proposed rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
 It is not “significant” under the regulatory policies and procedures of the Department of Homeland Security (DHS).

 This conclusion is based on the fact that the bridge rarely opens during the November through April time period.

 Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we considered whether this rule would have a significant economic impact on a substantial number of small entities.
-The term “small entities” comprises small businesses, not-for profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations less than 50,000.
+601-612), we considered whether this proposed rule would have a significant economic impact on a substantial number of small entities.
+The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

-The Coast Guard certifies under 5 U.S.C.
-605(b), that this rule will not have a significant economic impact on a substantial number of small entities.
+The Coast Guard certifies under section 5 U.S.C.
+605(b), that this proposed rule would not have a significant economic impact on a substantial number of small entities.